V I S I T

 The Archaeology Card can be purchased at the entrance to any of the above sites except the last two, or at the Rome Visitor Center in Via Parigi 5, not far from Termini railway station.
 The card is valid for seven days of free admissions (one time per site) starting from the date of the first use.
 This card does not include transportation.

 Price: according to the most frequently updated site about Rome - www.060608.it - it costs 24,50 ( 14,50 discounted) if you buy it at any one of the above sites.
 The discount is granted to young (18-25) UE citizens and to teachers.
 You can also buy it online but in this case the card must be collected at the Colosseum.
-Check the online prices: some websites charge 46 $ or more without offering extra services - a robbery!
+Check the online prices for this card: some websites charge 46 $ or more without offering extra services - a robbery!

 THE CARD IS FREE for UE citizens under 18 and over 65 years; at the cashier station they'll receive a free ticket.
 All the discount prices are accepted if accompanied by I.D.; otherwise you must pay the full price.